armurox/Codeforces-problems/string_building/README.md

 Given a string of $a$'s and $b$'s, determine if it can be constructed from any combination of pairs and/or triples of $a$'s and $b$'s.

 ## Method
 Loop through the string, checking if there are any single consecutive $a$'s or $b$'s.
-If there are, then it is not possible to generate the string, as the minimum size of a consecutive sequence allowed must be two, else the string can be generated, as any combination of $3$'s and $2$'s can genearate any other number
+If there are, then it is not possible to generate the string, as the minimum size of a consecutive sequence allowed must be two, else the string can be generated, as any combination of $3$'s and $2$'s can genearate any other number.